Cost of LivingUpdated May 2026

 Share:XFLRWE

 Bethlehem, PA is smaller city where a college-town economy where university spending fuels a youthful, if seasonal, marketplace.
-That economic DNA directly affects what you'll pay for cost of living, which comes at a significant discount compared to national averages, running 29% cheaper.
+That economic DNA directly affects what you'll pay for cost of living, which is priced about where you'd expect for a mid-range American market.
 With a median household income of $50K and a local market shaped by a workforce that's neither flooded nor starved — expect prices in the normal range with room to negotiate, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Bethlehem